Contract Settlements: Interest: Certificates of Tax Deposit - Action

 - email the CTD Team Mailbox to check what interest is to be credited, giving the expected date on which a payment under the contract offer will be due.

-You will then be able to draft the letter of offer EM6025, which should refer to the surrender of the Certificate and be accompanied by it.
-This reference to surrender is to avoid any possibility of the taxpayer changing his mind about the use of the Deposit after a binding contract, including interest based on the Deposit, has been concluded.
+You will then be able to draft the letter of offer EM6025, which should refer to the surrender of the enclosed Certificate.
+This reference to surrender is to avoid any possibility of the taxpayer changing their mind about the use of the CTD after a binding contract, including interest based on the Tax Deposit, has been made.